sascha/TokenInjectableDockerBuilder/README.md

 1. **Build Errors**: Check the CodeBuild logs in CloudWatch Logs for detailed error messages.
 2. **Lambda Errors**: Check the `onEvent` and `isComplete` Lambda function logs in CloudWatch Logs.
 3. **Permissions**: Ensure IAM roles have the required permissions for CodeBuild, ECR, Secrets Manager, and KMS if applicable.
-4. **Network Access**: If the build requires network access (e.g., to download dependencies), ensure that the VPC configuration allows outbound internet access, or use a NAT gateway if in private subnets.
+4. **Network Access**: If the build requires network access (e.g., to download dependencies or access internal APIs), ensure that the VPC configuration allows necessary network connectivity, and adjust security group rules accordingly.

 ---